 Director of E.S.L.
-Ministries, Kirby Woods Baptist Church; Kirby Woods Baptist Church Missions Committee Member; Strategy Coordinator for the Ayacucho Quechua People Group of Peru; Team Leader for Missions Trips to Guatemala and Peru.
+Ministries, Kirby Woods Baptist Church; Kirby Woods Baptist Church Missions Committee Member; Strategy Coordinator for the Ayacucho Quechua People Group of Peru; Team Leader for Missions Trips to Guatemala and Peru; Executive Vice President of Agua Viva Children's Home in Chimaltenango, Guatemala.

 "The Employment of Zeroa' as a Messianic Motif with Particular Emphasis on the Origin of the Concept as Well as Its First Usage in Exodus 6:1-8."
 PhD Dissertation; Co-author of A Hebrew Grammar for Students of the Bible; "My Word Will Not Return Void," Journal of Evangelism and Missions; "Be Transformed by the Renewing of Your Mind," Messenger; "What's in a Name?
 An Examination of the Usage of the Term 'Hebrew' in the Old Testament," Journal of the Evangelical Theological Society.
 "The Soteriological Development of the Arm of the Lord Motif," Journal for the Evangelical Study of the Old Testament.
 "Equally Yoked: An Investigation of Multiethnic Marriage with an Application for Premarital Biblical Counseling" PhD Dissertation.
 "Nouthetic Confrontation in 1 Samuel: Two Case Studies," The Journal: Mid-America Baptist Theological Seminary.
+"Key Sources of Conflict in Multiethnic Marriages."
+Journal of Biblical Soul Care Vol. 1, no. 2 (Spring 2018): 73-102.
+"Multiethnic Marriage in the Old Testament."
+Journal of Mid-America Baptist Theological Seminary (2018): 11-23.